Chalarangelo/30-seconds-of-code/snippets/reject.md

 tags: array,beginner
 ---

-Filters an array's values based on a predicate function, returning only values for which the predicate function returns `true`.
+Filters an array's values based on a predicate function, returning only values for which the predicate function returns `false`.

 Use `Array.prototype.filter()` in combination with the predicate function, `pred`, to return only the values for which `pred()` returns `true`.